 The tearoom, offering light refreshments such as ice creams, hot and cold drinks, snacks and sandwiches.

 The shop sells food to feed the ducks and a range of wood products produced on site, such as charcoal and logs, bird boxes, feeders and tables, coppice wood stakes and heatherings for hedges.
 We also take on many bespoke wooden projects for homes and have made some great items for weddings, such as cake bases, place card settings and tea light stands.
 Get in touch if you’ve got an idea – we’re happy to discuss new projects.

 Our large function room is available for hire has good natural light, 10 tables, 40 chairs and a smart TV that can be linked to a laptop for presentations or music.
 The room has private access and is close to the woodlands and carpark.
 If you want to hire a space for meetings, functions or a party where your guests will benefit from the tranquil, beautiful surroundings, please call us for availability and prices.

-You can borrow one of our 4×4 (four-wheel drive) All-Terrain Tramper mobility scooters for free if you:
+You can borrow one of our 4×4 (four-wheel drive) All-Terrain Tramper mobility scooters for free.